 What’s more, this sub produces excellent sound quality for all types of music.
-It picks low, middles, and high frequencies perfectly to give amazing sound.
+It picks low, middle, and high frequencies perfectly to give amazing sound.

 And if you are looking for a bass that will wake the neighbors up, this is a great choice.
 Its bass matches that of most 12 inch speakers.

-Just like in any subwoofer, they are a few specifications you need to strictly adhere to for optimal performance.
+Like in any subwoofer, you need to strictly adhere to a few specifications for optimal performance.
 Ensure it is in the right enclosure and an appropriate amp.

 And with an inverted rubber surround, it is perfect for anyone search for a compact sub to fit in shallow and tight enclosures.

 - Shallow mount speaker